Why compare gas and electric prices?

 I'll get into the details further on but to summarise as I know most of you just want to save money on your energy bills.
 So the reason you need to compare your gas and electricity suppliers prices with other companies is to find out where you can get the best deal.

-Using an energy comparison site is the best way to compare and save if you don't want to spend ages researching energy suppliers which is why online comparison services offer a quick and free way to compare lots of energy prices at once.
-Using a comparison site will save you money, not as much as delving into the real nitty gritty like I do to research prices and companies for Safe Energy Switch you can save a bit more but the effort for most people outweighs the additional savings.
+Using an energy comparison site will help you find the best gas and electricity prices in your region.
+You don't want to spend ages researching energy suppliers which is why online comparison services offer a quick and free way to compare lots of energy prices at once.
+Using a comparison site will save you money getting you the best saving quickly.
+If you delve into the real nitty gritty like I do to research prices and companies for Safe Energy Switch you can save a bit more but the effort for most people outweighs the additional savings.

 But I bet you'd rather spend 5 minutes to save a few hundred pounds rather than 2 hours to save a bit more.
 Comparing is free and easy and there is no obligation, 5 minutes and you can see how much you can really reduce your bills by.
 So click here to compare now.

 Why compare energy prices?

 So to answer the question more fully, why compare energy prices?
 Everyone likes to save money and no-one likes to overpay for something, especially when it is so easy to switch and get it cheaper.

 Most of us in the UK are currently overpaying, if they weren't we'd all be on the same energy tariff with the same company.
 Even after you switch to a better deal and save yourself a few hundred quid, that deal will unlikely be the cheapest a year on so later so it's worth comparing gas and electricity prices once a year.

 Staying with the same utility company will ensure you pay more for your gas and electric.
 Even if you are on a fixed deal when that runs out you will automatically be moved onto your suppliers standard variable tariff.
 At this point many people fail to switch to a better deal because they think it is too much to change and they don't see the benefits of changing provider.